 - Open a normal session to the DUT. - The Testing Station should perform a Standard Login.
 Negotiate ErrorRecoveryLevel>0. - The Testing Station should perform INQUIRY, READ_CAPACITY, and TEST_UNIT_READY commands, waiting for status on each. - The Testing Station should transmit a Text Request to the DUT to with a vendor specific key=value pair in the extended key format, however this PDU will be dropped before it reaches the DUT.
-The DUT should send a second Text Request to the DUT with a different vendor specific key=value pair.
-The DUT is expected to respond with a Text Response - After 1 second, the Testing Station should retry the Text Request, sending an identical copy of the original Text Request.
+After 1 second, the Testing Station should send an immediate Nop-Out PDU to the DUT.
+The DUT is expected to respond with a Nop-In - The Testing Station should retry the Text Request, sending an identical copy of the original Text Request.

-• Verify that the DUT transmits a Text Response to both Text Requests that are received.
+• Verify that the DUT transmits both a Text Response to the delayed Text Request and a Nop-In reply to the Nop-Out ping.